 Wondering when the lake gets lowered in the fall?

 What about pulse releases due to drought?

 Keeping track of how soon the lake fills up in spring?

 This page is designed to help you find answers to all these questions, and more!

-The Pawtuckaway Lake level fluctuates from season to season, as determined by the New Hampshire Department of Environmental Services (NHDES).
-Thanks to our partnership with NHDES, the PLIA is able to keep close tabs on water conditions that affect Pawtuckaway.
+The Pawtuckaway Lake level fluctuates from season to season, as determined by the New Hampshire Department of Environmental Services (NH DES).
+Thanks to our excellent working relationship with NH DES, the PLIA is able to keep close tabs on water conditions that affect Pawtuckaway.
 The State manages the Lamprey River Watershed (of which Pawtuckaway is a part) through its 2013 Water Management Plan.

 So, what is the level?

 At any given time, you can monitor the current and recent levels of the lake as measured at Dolloff Dam.
 Just click on the Pawtuckaway Lake station that appears on the map at the NHDES River Basin website page.
 There you will find graphs of current and historic lake levels.
 The seasonal fluctuation ranges from the summer level (full pool) of 250.4 feet above mean sea level to the winter level of 245.8 feet above mean sea level.
 Note, the levels are a measure of height above mean sea level.
 The lake isn’t 250.4 feet deep!
 Most years the lake level exceeds full pool in the spring.
 This means the spillways are running and will continue to run until the lake level drops to full pool.